mui/material-ui/docs/data/material/migration/upgrade-to-v6/upgrade-to-v6.md

  >
 ```

-If the size or offset is the same for all breakpoints then you can use a single value:
+If the size or offset is the same for all breakpoints, then you can use a single value:

 ```diff
 -<Grid xs={6} xsOffset={2}>